Kelly Backus / ESPN Images

 Before joining NFL Live, Rutledge was a contributor on Get Up.
-She has also anchored SportsCenter and hosted red carpet coverage at both The Home Depot College Football Awards and the ESPYs.
+She has also anchored SportsCenter and hosted red carpet coverage at The Home Depot College Football Awards, the ESPYs and the NFL Draft.
 Additionally, Rutledge has contributed to ESPN and SEC Network’s live-event programming for college football, basketball, gymnastics, baseball and softball.
 She was a mainstay in ESPN’s extensive championship coverage surrounding the College Football Playoff, NCAA Women’s Gymnastics Championships, and both the Women’s College World Series and College World Series.

 Prior to joining ESPN, Rutledge was a sports anchor for CNN’s New Day and Early Start.
 She also worked on HLN’s Morning Express with Robin Meade, as well as Fox Sports.